I'm Sara

 toddler girl jumping on small trampoline by herself and smiling

-3. Creates Fun Memories & Laughter:
+3. Creates Joyful Getting-Ready Memories

 mom sitting on her bed with toddler and preschool daughters laughing together while reading a book